 Experts advise that keeping a pillow behind your back and under your belly will give you optimal sleep with less strain.
 It is recommended to wear loose and comfortable clothing in a breathable fabric like cotton while sleeping.

-Sleeping on your back or on your stomach should be avoided during pregnancy as it can lead to many health issues, as explained below:
+Sleeping on your back or your stomach should be avoided during pregnancy as it can lead to many health issues, as explained below:

-- While sleeping on back during pregnancy, your growing uterus presses onto your spine, the muscles of your back, your intestines, and also your blood vessels, especially the inferior vena cava (this is the vein which brings blood back from your lower body up to your heart).
+- While sleeping on your back during pregnancy, your growing uterus presses onto your spine, the muscles of your back, your intestines, and also your blood vessels, especially the inferior vena cava (this is the vein which brings blood back from your lower body up to your heart).
 This can decrease the blood circulation to your heart and to the foetus, hindering the supply of oxygen and nutrients to the baby.
 This interference with circulation can also lead to hypotension (low blood pressure) and swelling.

 - In addition to circulation problems, back sleeping can aggravate backaches and contribute to the development of haemorrhoids, varicose veins, and shortness of breath.
 It can also make digestion less efficient.